Stream to 3D - Conversion

 After selecting the source video file, you will be prompted for the destination video file name:

-Once the video conversion is complete, you will be offered the opportunity to play the converted version, via the green play button shown in the screen shot below:
+Once the video conversion process is complete, you will be offered the opportunity to play the converted version, via the green play button shown in the screen shot below:

 Batch Conversion of 2D Videos to 3D and Settings [NA for Real-Time Product]

-dir * /s/b | findstr \.mp4 > listOfFilesToConvertTo3D.txt
+dir * /s/b | findstr \.mkv > listOfFilesToConvertTo3D.txt

 Batch Conversion Example